localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

 ## Activate LocalStack Pro

-You can easily enable LocalStack Pro by adding your API key to the repository's environment variables.
+You can easily enable LocalStack Pro by by using the `localstack/localstack-pro` image and adding your API key to the repository's environment variables.
 Go to your project's **Settings > CI/CD**  and expand the  **Variables**  section.
 Select the **Add Variable** button and fill in the necessary details.
 After you create a variable, you can use it in the `.gitlab-ci.yml` file.

 However Variables set in the GitLab UI are not passed down to service containers.
 We need to assign them to variables in the UI, and then re-assign them in our `.gitlab-ci.yml`: